The Birth of a Nation: Criticism

 Jane Addams, an American social worker and social reformer, and the founder of Hull House, voiced her reaction to the film in an interview published by the New York Post on March 13, 1915, just ten days after the film was released.
 She stated that "One of the most unfortunate things about this film is that it appeals to race prejudice upon the basis of conditions of half a century ago, which have nothing to do with the facts we have to consider to-day.
 Even then it does not tell the whole truth.
 It is claimed that the play is historical: but history is easy to misuse."
 In New York, Rabbi Stephen Samuel Wise told the press after seeing The Birth of a Nation that the film was "an indescribable foul and loathsome libel on a race of human beings".
 In Boston, Booker T. Washington wrote a newspaper column asking readers to boycott the film, while the civil rights activist William Monroe Trotter organized demonstrations against the film, which he predicted was going to worsen race relations.
 On Saturday, April 10, and again on April 17, Trotter and a group of other blacks tried to buy tickets for the show's premiere at the Tremont Theater and were refused.
 They stormed the box office in protest, 260 police on standby rushed in, and a general melee ensued.
 Trotter and ten others were arrested.
 The following day a huge demonstration was staged at Faneuil Hall.
 In Washington D.C, the Reverend Francis James Grimké published a pamphlet entitled "Fighting a Vicious Film" that challenged the historical accuracy of The Birth of a Nation on a scene-by-scene basis.

-When the film was released, riots also broke out in Philadelphia and other major cities in the United States.
-The film's inflammatory nature was a catalyst for gangs of whites to attack blacks.
-On April 24, 1916, the Chicago American reported that a white man murdered a black teenager in Lafayette, Indiana, after seeing the film, although there has been some controversy as to whether the murderer had actually seen The Birth of a Nation.
-Over a century later, a Harvard University research paper found that "[o]n average, lynchings in a county rose fivefold in the month after [the film] arrived."
-The mayor of Cedar Rapids, Iowa was the first of twelve mayors to ban the film in 1915 out of concern that it would promote race prejudice, after meeting with a delegation of black citizens.
-The NAACP set up a precedent-setting national boycott of the film, likely seen as the most successful effort.
-Additionally, they organized a mass demonstration when the film was screened in Boston, and it was banned in three states and several cities.